zchsh/paper-mini-gen/NOTES.md

 - tried before with `sample-taxi-transparent.png`, in `demo-image-js`
 - may be worth exploring alternatives to `image-js`... (?)

+#### Support "backside" images

+- Requires more art, but really adds something I think, and could maybe encourage hand-drawing over AI tool use, eg see <https://www.youtube.com/watch?v=ehjWZRPq9JA>
+- Totally optional
+- Art has to kind of match up from front to back in terms of shape... cutout from front would always be used.

-### Consider post-trace option to "remove interior voids"
+#### Consider post-trace option to "remove interior voids"

 - I've been thinking about doing _line drawings_.
 This would leave significant "holes", or interior shapes, within a larger main shape.
 - Could there be an option to remove these interior voids?
 Option to remove them completely could make sense.